Graceful Family: Synopsis

 The TOP Team manages the affairs of the Mo family.
 The TOP Team is led by Han Je-gook (Bae Jong-ok), a former judge who had previously been known to be fair and incorruptible.
 However, many years ago, after ruling against the MC Group in a case, in retaliation she was transferred to a court in a rural area.
 Disappointed, she agreed to work for the MC Group.
 Je-kook becomes an ambitious and treacherous woman who wants to control MC Group and exercise extensive influence over South Korean politics and business.
 At TOP, Je-kook works to cover up immoral or illegal (or in the case of the transgender son, simply embarrassing) behavior by the Mo family, and uncover the immoral and illegal secrets of powerful and wealthy Korean people, to blackmail or destroy them.

 Coincidentally, Seok-hee and Yoon-do discover that they have a connection.
-Yoon-do's mother, a housekeeper for the Mo family, had 15 years ago been convicted of murdering Seok-hee's mother.
+Yoon-do's mother, a housekeeper for the Mo family 15 years ago, had been convicted of murdering Seok-hee's mother.
 Convinced that Yoon-do's mother was framed, they join forces to reveal the truth behind Seok-hee's mother's death, and the secrets that Je-kook and TOP hide as well as to help Seok-hee gain her rightful place in MC Group.
 They are helped by an editor and a reporter of a small newspaper and a friendly police officer but must struggle against the power and long reach of TOP.
 Along the way to seek justice, the group finds allies from the most unexpected places.